 - Saving money by not having to purchase and run maintenance equipment.

 - Having the work done by knowledgeable professionals who will most likely provide higher quality upkeep than if you focused on the maintenance yourself.

 - Saving time by not having to oversee maintenance yourself, nor deal with an in-house maintenance crew and any labor issues that may arise.

 - Helping draw in prospective tenants, if you are in the property rental business.

 That said, you will have to obtain the services of a reputable and reliable contractor to obtain these benefits, so taking the time to carefully review the possible contractors is very important.

 If you need help understanding property maintenance contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.